 Whether you play the cello, the violin, the viola, or the double bass, high-quality orchestral string accessories are the most important purchase besides the instrument itself.
 From stands and bows to cleaning supplies, there are tons of accessories on the market that can improve the sound, longevity, and your overall enjoyment of your string instrument.
-In this blog we’ll talk about some of the most essential accessories for your orchestral string instrument and provide some tips on purchasing and using them.
+In this buyer’s guide we’ll talk about some of the most essential accessories for your orchestral string instrument and provide some tips on purchasing and using them.

 String Accessory #1: Strings

-If the strings of your orchestral string instrument are visibly dirty, have difficulty holding pitch, or its been more than a few months since your last string change, it’s probably time to replace the strings.
-Strings usually come in three choices: steel core, synthetic core, and gut core, each with their own set of pros and cons.
+If the strings of your orchestral string instrument are visibly dirty, have difficulty holding pitch, or its been more than a few months since your last string change, it’s probably time to replace them.
+Strings usually come in three choices: steel core, synthetic core, and gut core, each with their own pros and cons.
 If you’re purchasing strings for the very first time, it’s important to experiment with different brands and gauges.
 Eventually you’ll come across one type you really like, which will probably become your go-to strings.
 Your music instructor should be able to give you some tips on which brands or types to try first.

 String Accessory #2: Bows

 As you advance from a beginner to an intermediate level, you’ll probably want to upgrade your bow.
-The superior craftsmanship of a higher-quality bow will provide you with the tools you need to improve your playing technique and tone, but the high cost of a bow can frighteen some first time buyers.
+The superior craftsmanship of a higher-quality bow will provide you with the tools you need to improve your playing technique and tone, but the high cost of a bow can frighten some first time buyers.
 Fortunately, if you take care of your bow, you won’t need to purchase a new one very often.
 Here are some tips for extending the life of your bow, whether you’re using a student bow or a professional quality one:

 - Use rosin